sifive/meta-sifive/README.md

 Disk images files use `<image>-<machine>.<output_format>` format, for example,

-`core-image-minimal-freedom-u540.wic.xz`.
+`core-image-minimal-unmatched.wic.xz`.
 We are interested in `.wic.xz` disk images for writing to uSD card.

 > Be very careful while picking /dev/sdX device!
 Look at dmesg, lsblk, blkid,